 When ready to submit, open up a Terminal window and navigate your way to ~/ Dropbox.
-Create a ZIP (i.e., compressed) file containing your entire hacker5 directory by executing the below.
-Incidentally, -r means "recursive," which in this case means to ZIP up everything inside of hacker5, including any subdirectories (or even subsubdirectories!).
+Create a ZIP (i.e., compressed) file containing your entire hacker4 https://cs50.harvard.edu/discuss directory by executing the below.
+Incidentally, -r means "recursive," which in this case means to ZIP up everything inside of hacker4, including any subdirectories (or even subsubdirectories!).